 - Application form, including application and exam fee of $400 plus GST.

-- Recent notarized photograph certifying proof of identity and current legal name.
+- Recent notarized photograph certifying proof of identity and current legal name, or affidavit with a recent photograph and photo ID at the MAO office.

 - Evidence of optometric education: